rbroggi/btcnode/readme.md

 ### Accessing the node from the internet

-To access your node from the internet, I would suggest you to configure port forwarding in your router to forward your sshd port.
+To access your node from the internet, you can configure port forwarding in your router to forward your sshd port.
 This would allow you to ssh into your node and perform the tunneling technique explained above using your public IP instead of your local `mDNS` address or your local network address.
+If you don't plan to access your node from workstations that do not belong to your VPN, I would suggest you to use the VPN approach as it gives you remote access without the need of port-forwarding (which opens a considerable attack vector).

 Consider reading about best-practices whenever exposing your services to the internet.